After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 Unemployment benefits being paid out to about 14 million people through pandemic programs lapsed on Saturday but will be restarted now that Trump has signed the bill.

+The delay, however, forced people to lose a week of some federal jobless aid that had been extended under the measure, Washington Governor Jay Inslee said, even as he and other governors in both parties welcomed the bill's signing.

+"It is good news that the president has signed the relief bill.
+But his delayed action cost Washingtonians a week of PUA (Pandemic Unemployment Assistance) benefits," Inslee, a Democrat, tweeted.

-The package includes $1.4 trillion in spending to fund government agencies.
-If Trump had not signed the legislation, then a partial government shutdown would have begun on Tuesday that would have put millions of government workers' incomes at risk.
+It also includes $1.4 trillion in spending to fund government agencies and avert a government shutdown that would have begun on Tuesday had Trump not signed the legislation.

 Democrats had accused Trump of deepening coronavirus-related hardships by holding up the bill.